ORNL-QCI/ExaTENSOR/GFC/README.md

    is provided in gfc_base.F90).

  FEATURES UNDER DEVELOPMENT:
- # Currently, containers as a whole do not support cloning (copy construction
-   and copy assignment), but the appropriate methods will be provided in future.
  # Currently SCAN is the only global operation defined on any container and
    provided by the corresponding iterator class.
 Equipped with a proper user-defined function object, it can deliver broad functionality (transforms, reductions, etc.).